openshift/ansible-service-broker/docs/proposals/subscriber-fan-in-fan-out.md

 Remove the single channel per topic and replace it with a channel per job.
 The work engine would be updated to create a channel per Job when starting a new job.
+It would store active channels in a map where the key would be the job token.
 The work engine would be responsible for the lifecycle of these channels.
+It would ensure they were started, stopped and resources cleaned up.

 As above, the subscribers would be registered in a map and called in a non-blocking way when a message was received.
-While more complex, this method would allow us to leverage more control (use a buffer to control how much could be sent while still not impacting on any other Jobs that running).
+While more complex, this method would allow us to leverage more control in the future.
+For example adding a [WaitGroup](https://golang.org/pkg/sync/#WaitGroup) could allow us to limit how much parallel work we do per job.
+This would allow us to have some control over a "noisey" job that created many messages while still allowing all of the subscribers to act on the message asynchronously (note this may not be needed and may be early optimisation right now and so should be seen as an example).

 Sudo Code: